Bio-Path Holdings Inc. (BPTH) EPS is poised to hit -0.78 next quarter: How Investors Can Make It Count the Most?

 Technical Analysis of Bio-Path Holdings Inc. (BPTH)

-Through scrutinizing the latest numbers posted by the [Bio-Path Holdings Inc., BPTH], it can be observed that its last 5-days Average volume of 20.49 million was better the volume of 3.65 million, it posted the year before.
-During the previous 9 days, stock’s Stochastic %D was recorded 20.72% While, its Average True Range was 2.25.
+Now, what If we examine the latest scores posted by [Bio-Path Holdings Inc., BPTH].
+During the last 5-days, its volume was lower the volume of 3.4 million it reported in year-ago period.
+During the previous 9 days, stock’s Stochastic %D was recorded 10.76% While, its Average True Range was 1.73.

 Sponsored